tionis/Web_Data_Engineering_Project/CONTRIBUTING.md

 as such the master branch is only used for releases and is protected.
 Development happens mainly on the develop and specific feature branches.
 Hotfix branches are part of the spec, but will not be used as this code never moves into production.
-Nevertheless release tags shall be used when appropiate.
+Nevertheless, release tags shall be used when appropriate.

+# Naming Conventions
+## Branch Template
+Branches should(next to the master and develop branch) follow this naming convention: type/descriptor

+Following types can be used:
+ - feat: Feature I'm adding or expanding
+ - fix: Bug fix or experiment
+ - wip: Works in progress; stuff I know won't be finished soon
+ - junk: Throwaway branch created to experiment

+The descriptor can be any valid git branch name, as long as it is short and descriptive.

-# Commit Template
+## Commit Template
 Commits shall be written after conventions from [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) with following types:
- - fix for bug fixes
+ - fix: bug fixes
- - feat for added features
+ - feat: added features
- - docs for documentation
+ - docs: documentation
- - chore for housekeeping
+ - chore: housekeeping
- - style for style improvements
+ - style: style improvements
- - refactor for code refactors
+ - refactor: code refactors
- - perf for perfomance improvements
+ - perf: perfomance improvements
- - test for testing commits
+ - test: testing commits
- - build for modification of the build system
+ - build: modification of the build system
- - org for commits needed for organization of the project
+ - org: commits needed for organization of the project

 This means commits have to follow this syntax:
 ```